ONOE KIKUGORÔ VII

 September 1988: tour in South Korea.

 March 2000: an amazing threesome at the Kabukiza for the performance of "Sugawara Denju Tenarai Kagami".
-Kikugorô plays the role of Sakuramaru, with Ichikawa Danjûrô and Matsumoto Kôshirô in the roles of Umeômaru and Matsuômaru.
+Kikugorô played the role of Sakuramaru, with Ichikawa Danjûrô and Matsumoto Kôshirô in the roles of Umeômaru and Matsuômaru.

 Comments: